Tulsa, Oklahoma: Southern "homestyle" food

 By and large, Tulsa's traditional cuisine reflects the influence of Southern foodways, particularly "upland South and...
 Texas where many of Oklahoma's nineteenth-century population originated."
 The prominence of certain foods reflects the agricultural heritage of the surrounding regions.
 For instance, at the suggestion of experts at what is now Oklahoma State University, peanuts became a major crop in now eastern Oklahoma as a means for lessening the reliance on cotton cultivation.
 Chicken-fried steak is part of the state meal of Oklahoma and is the signature dish at a number of Tulsa restaurants.

 Wild onion dinner

 The wild onion dinner is a festive gathering that originated with the Southeastern tribes which call Eastern Oklahoma home.
 The meals often feature wild onion, pork, frybread, corn bread, Poke salad and a unique dish known as grape biscuits.
 The Tulsa Indian Women's Club has been holding annual Wild Onion Dinners since at least 1932.

 Baking and confectionery

 Tulsa is home to the Oklahoma Sugar Arts Show, a premier sugar craft competition hosted by Tulsa-based Food Network personality Kerry Vincent.
 Tulsa is also home to the nationally renowned Pancho Anaya Mexican bakery, recognized by Food & Wine as one of America's 100 best bakeries.
 Tulsa is home to several national dessert companies: Daylight Donuts was founded in Tulsa and remains headquartered there, as is the Bama Pie Company.
+In 2025, Country Bird Bakery received the James Beard Award for Outstanding Pastry Chef/Baker.